• Skip to primary navigation

 How long does it last?

-Store homemade Worcestershire sauce in the fridge for up to three months in a jar or bottle.
+Store homemade Worcestershire sauce in the fridge for three to six months in a jar or bottle.
 Because of the ingredients, it lasts a long time when refrigerated.

 What does Worcestershire sauce taste like?